10/31/2024

 CEO

-Very good.
-Thank you.
-And for Q4, we have we have we have the long tail over there.
-We have enough pipeline to to make the Q4 numbers as we expect.
+And for Q4, We have the long tail over there.
+We have enough pipeline to make the Q4 numbers as we expect.
 We always do have bigger deals on the table.
 They are there.
-We don't need to close them all to be able to in our target level.
-So the risk on those bigger deals on part from your conclusion was very good and correct.
-The bigger deals, the risk is the timing.
-I you know, the deals we're looking to close on Q4, I don't expect to lose any one of them.
-But the timing, of course, that do they come second of January or in December?
-And we're going to have a very, very busy December because large part of our sales is on Q4 and the probably half of that sales comes in December and half of December sales comes in the two last weeks.
+We don't need to close them all to be able in our target level.
+So the risk on those bigger deals apart from your conclusion was very good and correct, the bigger deals.
+The risk is the timing.
+You know, the deals we're looking to close on Q4, I don't expect to lose any one of them, but the timing, of course, that they come 2nd of January or in December.
+And we're going to have a very, very busy December because large part of our sales is on Q4, and probably half of that sales comes in December, and half of December, Sales comes in the two last weeks.
 So that's how our business goes.
 Thank you very much.
 I think we are a bit over time.
 Thank you very much for your very good questions.
-And thank you for participating and listening us today.
-Like said, we had a very we had a week three Q3 mainly through the distribution and consultancy.
-We hope we see improvement and we lowered our guidance from 20 to 30 percent revenue growth to 20 to 25 percent growth.
+And thank you for participating and listening to us today.
+Like I said, we had a week Q3, mainly through the distribution and consultancy.
+We see improvement and we lowered our guidance from 20 to 30% revenue growth to 20 to 25% growth.
 And now back to work and making the Q4 numbers.
 Thank you very much.

 Disclaimer